charles-uno/django-amulet/README.md

 ## To Do

-- Add an "about" blurb
+- support for activating expedition map
 - HTTPS
 - License
 - Deploy to AWS via GitHub Actions